sumirxn/DAA-project/Question_1/1_algorithmDesign.md

 **Task 2 : KMP Algorithm**

-- In KMP ALgorithm, we use two pointers
+- In KMP Algorithm, we use two pointers
     - `i` : moves through the text
     - `j` : tracks how many pattern characters have been matched so far